vaibhav18matere/books/README.md

 - Remember: you’re a free agent.
 When someone points out a legitimate flaw in your belief or in your actions, they’re not criticizing you.
 They’re presenting a better alternative.
 Accept it!
+### 26th APRIL => THINGS HAPPEN IN TRAINING
+### 27th APRIL => TURN IT INSIDE OUT
+- By examining situations from the inside out, we can be less daunted by them, less likely to be swayed by them.
+- Dig into your fear of death or obscurity, and what will you find?
+Turn some fancy ceremony inside out and you’ll find—what?